Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 | Employee steals petty cash | Fidelity Guarantee | Amount of employee theft |

-| Pipe bursts and damages server room | Fire Insurance + Extended Perils | Equipment repair/replacement |
+| Pipe bursts and damages server room | Fire base + Extended Perils | Equipment repair/replacement |

 | Delivery rider injured at loading bay | Public Liability | Medical costs and compensation |